openfl/lime.openfl.org/_docs/project-files/xml-format.md

 <details>
 <summary>&lt;postbuild /&gt;</summary>
-Lets you set post build commands, which could be Haxe code (will be interpeted by the Haxe interpreter), run file command or console command:
+Lets you set post-build commands such as Haxe code (interpeted by the Haxe interpreter), a run file command, or a console command.

 ```
 <postbuild haxe="Haxe code"/>